Prashika/react-router-dom-template-app/README.md

 # react-router-dom-template-app
 Focused on 'react-router-dom' library for a dashboard template application.
+It helps us to implement dynamic routing in a web app.

 # Implementation: